Amitozrehan/TRCS102-Daily-Diary/README.md

 The final project was a YouTube Video Summarizer, which accepted a YouTube video link, extracted the video's transcript, and used an AI model to generate a concise summary highlighting the main ideas and important points.
 This workflow demonstrated how AI can save time by converting lengthy video content into easy-to-read summaries.

 Overall, today's session strengthened my understanding of API integration, AI-powered content processing, workflow design, and the practical application of automation in everyday tasks.
 These projects further enhanced my confidence in building intelligent, user-focused automation solutions using n8n.

+# Day 11 – Building a WhatsApp Chatbot Using n8n and Evolution API

+**Date:** 06-07-2026

+Today's training focused on building a **WhatsApp chatbot** by integrating **n8n** with the **Evolution API**.
+The objective was to create an automated chatbot capable of receiving WhatsApp messages, processing user requests, and sending intelligent responses without manual intervention.

+I began by understanding how the Evolution API serves as a bridge between WhatsApp and n8n workflows.
+I learned how to create and configure an instance, generate an API key, and establish a secure connection between the messaging platform and the automation workflow.
+Using a Webhook Trigger in n8n, incoming WhatsApp messages were captured and processed automatically.
+The workflow then analyzed the user's message, generated an appropriate response using AI, and returned the reply through the Evolution API.

+During the implementation, I also explored API authentication, HTTP Request nodes, JSON data handling, and message formatting.
+While configuring the chatbot, I encountered a few issues related to API endpoints and request parameters, which helped me improve my debugging and troubleshooting skills.
+By carefully testing each node and verifying API responses, I was able to identify configuration errors and successfully complete the workflow.

+This project provided valuable hands-on experience in integrating messaging platforms with AI-powered automation.
+It demonstrated how chatbots can be used to automate customer interactions, provide instant support, and improve communication efficiency.
+Overall, today's session enhanced my understanding of API integration, workflow automation, and conversational AI using n8n and the Evolution API.